 OUR BEST TIPS

-+ If you want to have a picnic on-board, we recommend to book the removable table to avoid holding your glass all the time.
+» If you want to have a picnic on-board, we recommend booking the removable table to avoid holding your glass all the time.
 The table is available only for Scoop and Most boats.

-+ During your canal cruise, have in mind the bridges’ opening schedules to avoid wasting your time.
-The lift bridge at the end of Bassin de la Villette opens every hour, at 15 minutes and 45 minutes while the foot bridge at Canal de l Ourcq opens each quarter of hour.
+» During your canal cruise, have in mind the bridges’ opening schedules to avoid wasting your time.
+The lift bridge at the end of Bassin de la Villette opens every hour, at 15 minutes and 45 minutes while the footbridge at Canal de l Ourcq opens each quarter of an hour.

 MARIN D EAU DOUCE – BASIC INFO

-Arrive to the company’s office at least 15 minutes in advance.
+Arrive at the company’s office at least 15 minutes in advance.
 You need this time to sign the hiring agreement and pay the deposit.